-A quick search for ‘travel insurance’ will give you many (many) options.
-I have a couple companies I use, depending on my needs.
+A quick search for ‘travel insurance' will give you many (many) options.
+I have a couple travel insurance companies I use, depending on my needs.
 Allianz Travel Insurance is the best of the best, assisting their clients with travel delays, lost luggage, medical emergencies, even covering airline strikes and terrorism.

 But, they don't offer ‘cancel for any reason‘ coverage, which is what I look for and recommend.
 So, for that, I turn to Squaremouth, an easy-to-use aggregator that allows me to search for policies by terms and price.
 Their site is so easy to use and begins with very simple questions to help narrow down your selections.
 With over 100 policies available and 54,000 reviews you can be assured of finding the right policy for your trip.

 You can buy travel insurance any time before you depart on your trip.
 Personally I buy my insurance just after I secure my flights and car rental.

 Because you never know what will happen.
 Maybe the travel company, rental company, or airline files for bankruptcy and closes its doors.
 Your money- and possibly your trip- are gone.

 Also, most travel insurance policies cover pre-existing conditions that are under control if you buy the policy soon after making that trip payment.
 Up to 20% of travel insurance claims can be traced to pre-existing conditions, so this may be an important consideration for you.
 (Be sure to read your policies carefully and look for the coverage you know you need!

 Should You Buy Travel Insurance for Your Ireland Vacation?

 Only you can answer that question.
 What is your threshold for risk?